IgniteUI/igniteui-docfx/en/components/grids_templates/live-data.md

 ```

 ## Templates
-Updating the view works the same for columns with a default template and for columns using a custom template.
-However, we recommend you to keep custom templates relatively simple.
+Updating the view works the same way for columns with a default template and for columns with a custom template.
+However, it is recommended to keep custom templates relatively simple.
 As number of elements in the template grows, negative performance impact rises as well.

 ## API References
 * [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html)